skills/introduction-to-git/.github/steps/1-step.md

 ### ⌨️ Activity 3: Set your Git identity

-Before we can start versioning with Git, let's tell Git about our identity so it can associate you as the author of any changes.
+Before we can start versioning our game, let's provide Git our identity so it can associate us as the author for any changes.

 1. Set your display name.
 Don't forget to replace `First` and `Last`!